wighawag/hardhat-deploy/README.md

 You can also run it directly from the command line as usual.

-`BUIDLER_NETWORK=rinkeby node <script>` is the equivalent except it does not load the buidler environment twice (which the run task does)
+`HARDHAT_NETWORK=rinkeby node <script>` is the equivalent except it does not load the hardhat environment twice (which the run task does)

 ### console task

-`buidler console`
+`hardhat console`

 The same applies to the `console` task.

 ## Deploy Scripts: Tags And Dependencies

-It is possible to execute only specific part of the deployments with `buidler deploy --tags <tags>`
+It is possible to execute only specific part of the deployments with `hardhat deploy --tags <tags>`

 Tags represent what the deploy script acts on.
 In general it will be a single string value, the name of the contract it deploys or modifies.